-MAT 220 - Business Statistics (4)

-Prerequisite: MAT 210, or MAT 211, or MAT 229 with a grade of "C" or higher.
+MAT 220 - Business Statistics (4) Prerequisite: MAT 210, or MAT 211, or MAT 229 with a grade of "C" or higher.

 Focuses on understanding the importance of applying statistical analysis to solve business problems.
 Includes descriptive methods, basic probability theory, probability distributions, statistical inference, correlation and regression, and f-test and analysis of variance.
-Four hours lecture/discussion a week.
+Four hours lecture/ discussion a week.
 IAI: M1 902, BUS 901

-MAT 229 - Calculus and Analytic Geometry I (5)

-Prerequisite: MAT 150 and MAT 155 with grades of "C" or higher (One year of high school geometry with a passing grade will satisfy the MAT 075 or MAT 097 prerequisite requirement.
-One year of high school Trigonometry with a passing grade will satisfy the MAT 155 prerequisite requirement)
+MAT 229 - Calculus and Analytic Geometry I (5) Prerequisite: MAT 155 with a grade of "C" or higher (Students who place into MAT 229 must have one year of high school Trigonometry with a passing grade)

 First course in calculus and analytic geometry covering limits and their properties, definitions and techniques of differentiation and integration of algebraic and trigonometric functions, and applications.
-Five hour lecture/ discussion a week.
+Five hour lecture/discussion a week.
 IAI: M1 900-1, MTH 901

-MAT 230 - Calculus and Analytic Geometry II (5)
+MAT 230 - Calculus and Analytic Geometry II (5) Prerequisite: MAT 229 with a grade of "C" or higher

-Prerequisite: MAT 229 with a grade of "C" or higher Second course in calculus and analytic geometry covering exponential, logarithmic, inverse trigonometric, hyperbolic functions; integration techniques; L'Hopital's rule; improper integrals; applications of integration; parametric equations; polar coordinates; conic sections; sequences and series; and Taylor series.
+Second course in calculus and analytic geometry covering exponential, logarithmic, inverse trigonometric, hyperbolic functions; integration techniques; L'Hopital's rule; improper integrals; applications of integration; parametric equations; polar coordinates; conic sections; sequences and series; and Taylor series.
 Five hour lecture/discussion a week.

 IAI: M1 900-2, MTH 902

-MAT 231 - Calculus and Analytic Geometry III (5)
+MAT 231 - Calculus and Analytic Geometry III (5) Prerequisite: MAT 230 with a grade of "C" or higher

-Prerequisite: MAT 230 with a grade of "C" or higher Third course in calculus and analytic geometry covering partial differentiation, multiple integrals, three dimensional space vectors, vector-valued functions, line integrals, surface integrals, Green's and Stokes' Theorems, parametric surfaces, and the divergence (Gauss) theorem.
-Five hour lecture/discussion a week.
+Third course in calculus and analytic geometry covering partial differentiation, multiple integrals, three dimensional space vectors, vector-valued functions, line integrals, surface integrals, Green's and Stokes'Theorems, parametric surfaces, and the divergence (Gauss) theorem.
+Five hour lecture/ discussion a week.
 IAI: M1 900-3, MTH 902